ProjectKasumi/android_build_flags/README.md

 ```

 This flag will define whether if your build will be shipped with
-face unlock of not.
+face unlock or not.
 For ARM devices, though, you have to keep this
 off if you don't have the lib for it present.

 -----